Optimized Ecommerce EP 020 – Stop Copying Your Ecom CompetitorsListen to the episode:

 Welcome to Episode 020 of Optimized Ecommerce — Stop Copying Your Ecom Competitors.
 I am your host, Tanner Larsson, CEO of BGS.

 BGS means Build Grow Scale!
 It is a community that we founded where eCommerce entrepreneurs and physical product sellers come to learn how to take their businesses to the next level.

-Today, I will be talking with Erik Kwoka.
+Today, I will be talking with Eric Kwoka.
 He is one of our expat and full-time Revenue Optimizations Experts.
-Erik is also one of our most prolific writers on the BGS blog and some of our other content platforms.
+Eric is also one of our most prolific writers on the BGS blog and some of our other content platforms.

 Here’s just a taste of what we talked about today:

-Get to know a little more about Erik Kwoka and what he does at BGS
+Get to know a little more about Eric Kwoka and what he does at BGS

 Why is there a need to talk about competitor stores and their designs?